William Whyte (runner)

-William "Tickle" Miller Whyte (16 August 1903 – November 1964) was an Australian athlete who competed in the 1928 Summer Olympics.
+William Miller Whyte nicknamed Tickle (16 August 1903 – November 1964) was an Australian athlete who competed in the 1928 Summer Olympics.

+Career

-In 1928 he finished ninth the 1500 metres event.
+Whyte finished third behind Cyril Ellis in the 1 mile event at the British 1928 AAA Championships.
+Shortly afterwards he represented Australia at the 1928 Olympic Games in Amsterdam, Netherlands, where he finished ninth the 1500 metres event.
 In the 800 metre competition he was eliminated in the first round.

-At the 1930 Empire Games he won the silver medal in the 1 mile contest.
+At the 1930 British Empire Games he won the silver medal in the 1 mile contest.
 He also participated in the 880 yards event.

 He married Alma in November 1927, and they had one daughter, Fay Delores, born in 1928.